Reimilia/Proxy_Server/README.md

 # Proxy_Server

-The server designed to make privacy_policy applied at **Proxy Server** (i.e., all request to original server will still get the same result without any filterance.
+The server designed to make privacy_policy applied at **Proxy Server** (i.e., all request to original server will still get the same result without any filtering.
+However the client will recieve data that was wrapped up by this proxy server)

 ## How to use